claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

     - **SFTP** (Secure File Transfer Protocol) -  uses **SSH** to provide secure but unencryped
     - **AS2** (Applicability Statement): Enable secure and reliable messaging
 ## AWS Migration Hub
-Is a single place to discover your existing servers, plan migrations, and track the status of each application migration.
+Is a single place to discover your existing servers, plan migrations, and track the status of each  migration application.

 AWS Migration hub can monitor migration using:
 - **Application Migration Service (AMS)**